sambody/inkscape-grid-maker/README.md

 ### Features

+With this extension, you can...
+- create columns with gutters (vertical guides), and rows with gutters (horizontal guides);
-- Define number of columns, column width and gutter width to generate a grid;
+- define the number of columns, the column width and gutter width to generate a grid; same with rows;
-- Gutter width can be set to zero;
+- set the gutter width to zero to have evenly spaced guides;
-- Choose to align the grid in relation to the page: left aligned, centered or right aligned;
+- choose to align the grid in relation to the page: left aligned, centered or right aligned;
-- On top of this alignment, you can set an offset from to the right (for columns), or down (for rows); this offset can be negative;
+- add an extra horizontal/vertical offset, for example to generate the grid at a certain distance from the page border (when left/right aligned); this offset can be negative;
-- Can also generate rows with gutters (and offset);
-- Option to delete all existing guides before generating the new guides
+- optionnally delete all existing horizontal/vertical guides before generating the new guides;
-- Live preview to test different widths
+- see a preview using Live preview, to test different widths.

 ### How to install the extension